TomyJusuf/TomyJusuf/README.md

 <div align="">

 Hi, I’m Tomas Matusek, a passionate and dedicated web developer with a deep love for designing and developing front-end solutions.
-My journey in web development has been fueled by my curiosity for new technologies.
+My journey in web development has been fueled by a curiosity for new technologies.
 I spend countless hours honing my skills and staying up-to-date with the latest industry trends.
-I am constantly seeking new opportunities to learn and grow, eager to bring innovative ideas to life.
+I am constantly seeking new opportunities to learn and grow and am eager to bring innovative ideas to life.

 <div>
 </div>